ironhack-datalabs/datamad0120/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 # Who am I...
-Jose
+JoseA

 * Where are you from?
 Mostoles
 * What do you do? binguero